MythTV Ubuntu Installation Guide

 TV Out

 MythTV isn't going to change your life unless it's connected to your TV.
 The most important factor here is your graphics card. nVidia cards are the most widely used and best supported.
-Historically the 5200 has always been a good buy, but I've also used newer 6200 and 7100 cards with no problems.
-It is pretty essential that you use the proprietary drivers, but on Gutsy this is very easy...
+For standard definition (SD), the 5200 has always been a good buy, but I've also used 6200 and 7100 cards with no problems.

 Configuring TV-Out